What Are Super Concessional Contributions & How Do They Work?

 The downside of making concessional contributions into super is that these funds are inaccessible until you meet a superannuation condition of release, such as retirement or reaching age 65.
 So, if you make additional contributions, such as salary sacrifice or personal concessional contributions, you want to make sure it doesn’t leave you short.

 Another consideration is that all concessional contributions are taxed at 15% upon entering your super fund – increasing up to 30% for very high income earners.

 You also need to be mindful that any amount contributed to super will usually be invested and therefore exposed to investment risks such as capital fluctuations and market volatility.

 An important, yet lesser known aspect of concessional contributions, is that these contributions count towards the taxable component within your superannuation balance.
 The significance of this is that the taxable component is assessable for tax when received as pension income under age 60, and may incur tax if received as a lump sum under age 60.
 Also, death benefits tax of 15% (plus Medicare) is payable on the taxable component portion of a balance paid to a non-tax dependent (e.g. adult child) in the event of death.

 Excess Concessional Contributions

-If you exceed the concessional contributions cap in any one financial year, the excess amount will be included as assessable income in your personal tax return, minus any contributions tax already paid.
+If you exceed the concessional contributions cap in any one financial year, the excess amount will be included as assessable income in your personal tax return, minus any tax on super contributions already paid.